 Any employee of an Association member press can nominate a recipient.
 To do so, they should send a letter of nomination detailing why the individual is deserving of the award with links to supporting materials (for example, newspaper or magazine articles, blog posts, etc.).
 Nominations must be seconded by at least one other individual.

 Nomination letters should be addressed to the AUPresses Board of Directors and emailed to firstname.lastname@example.org.
 Nominations are accepted at any time, although a cut-off date will be posted for each year’s consideration.
-Stay tuned for the 2021 Award deadline.
+The nomination deadline for 2021 is Tuesday, February 23.